1. Dry Your Wetsuit in Direct Sunlight

 Okay, we have all done it.
 Urine is really corrosive and eats away at the stitching, glue and neoprene in your wetsuit.
 It is the quickest way to premature leaking in the crotch area.
 Plus it makes your wetsuit stink

 If you do it, then make sure your thoroughly wash your wetsuit with a good wetsuit shampoo immediately after.
 Even look at using some odor eliminator that kills bacteria.
-According to one of the top wetsuit repair shops in the county, “there is no faster way to get a leaking crotch in your wetsuit”.
+According to one of the top wetsuit repair shops in the country, “there is no faster way to get a leaking crotch in your wetsuit”.

 “Surfing for over 40 years.
 I couldn’t believe how much better my wetsuit felt after washing with a wetsuit shampoo.
 It took out all the grit.
 I always freshwater rinsed my suit after surfing." - A.P.